Public Transportation in Zagreb: Full Guide [2024 Update]

 The city is covered by 15 tram lines that run from 04:00 AM to 24:00 PM and 4 night tram lines that run from 24:00 PM to 04:00 AM.

-Each ticket must be validated with a time stamp at the orange machines on board and make sure you always do this, as there are random tickets control checks.
+Each ticket must be validated with a time stamp at the orange machines on board and make sure you always do this, as there are random tickets control checks – and they happen quite often.

 Where to buy the tram or bus tickets to get around Zagreb?